CloudletLabs/swagger-t-str/README.md

         '200':
           description: List of users
           x-amples:
-            - description: Getting list of users
+            - description: should return the list of users
               auth: true # here is we enabling auth only for this specific sample
               response:
                 body: []